What Are the Common Ovulation Signs and Symptoms?

 How to Choose the Sex of the Baby by Calculating Ovulation Time?

 Determining the sex of the baby with 100% certainty is not possible.
-However, there are some approaches that help increase the chances of conceiving a girl or boy.
+However, some approaches help increase the chances of conceiving a girl or boy.

 For a woman with a regular period, having sex approximately 17 days before the next period increases the chance of having a baby girl.
-Having a proper diet containing lots of dairy products 3 months before the start of pregnancy helps to increase the chance of conceiving a girl.
-Also, acidifying the vagina before sexual intercourse with the help of vinegar and a needle-free syringe or consuming a lot of pickles, etc. cause the child to become a girl.
+A proper diet containing lots of dairy products 3 months before the start of pregnancy helps to increase the chance of conceiving a girl.
+Also, acidifying the vagina before sexual intercourse with the help of vinegar and a needle-free syringe or consuming a lot of pickles, etc., causes the child to become a girl.

 On the other hand, having sex on the exact time of ovulation will most likely result in a boy.
-The reason is that the high cervical elasticity at ovulation time, as well as the alkaline and diluted cervical secretions, facilitate the movement of sperm toward the Y chromosome (boy gene) towards the uterus.
-However, with an interval of 2 days between having sex and ovulation day, the chances of conceiving a boy will decrease and the child will most likely be a girl.
+The reason is that the high cervical elasticity at ovulation time and the alkaline and diluted cervical secretions facilitate the movement of sperm toward the Y chromosome (boy gene) towards the uterus.
+However, with 2 days between having sex and ovulation day, the chances of conceiving a boy will decrease, and the child will most likely be a girl.

 Is Cervical Mucus an Indicator of Ovulation?